McMillan Park: A Jewel in DC’s Emerald Necklace & symbol of DC’s City Beautiful Movement.

-As it had been for decades, the vast majority of the park is still safe for public access.
+As it had been for decades, the vast majority of the park has been safe for public access.
 Neighborhood tours of the park were given for many years without incident.
 And on New Years Day 2015, the Freshstart McMillan Cup soccer match was held at our park.

 History of McMillan Park

 The McMillan Sand Filtration Site and Park, located at the corner of Michigan Avenue and North Capitol Street, NW, in Washington D.C., served to filter and purify our capital city’s water beginning at the turn of the 19th century during an era of rampant, fatal water-borne diseases like typhoid.
 The Washington Aqueduct leads to McMillan Park.

 Frederick Law Olmsted, Jr., the famous landscape architect who designed the grounds of McMillan, cleverly concealed the water purification facility beneath a public park for the surrounding communities to enjoy.
 The entire park, opened to the public about 1912, served as the city’s first and only de facto integrated park until the beginning of World War II (when it was fenced to protect the water supply from enemy sabotage).
 After the war, McMillan Park was re-opened for a short time but was soon fenced again for less practical reasons.